Testing Spreading Behavior in Networks with Arbitrary Topologies: Upper Bounds for the Case T = 2

 \subsection{An Upper Bound Independent of the Maximum Degree}

 Next we show our second algorithm, which is much more complex than \cref{alg:m2}.
 Since \cref{alg:m2} is already optimal for $\Delta = O(\sqrt{n})$, we focus on the regime where $\Delta = \Omega(\sqrt{n})$ and present an algorithm with query complexity that is independent of $\Delta$.
-The algorithm requires adaptiveness and unfortunately is no longer time-conforming; obtaining a time-conforming or non-adaptive algorithm with the same query complexity (or proving none exists) remains an interesting open question.
+The algorithm requires adaptiveness and unfortunately is no longer time-conforming; obtaining a time-conforming or even non-adaptive algorithm with the same query complexity for these large values of $\Delta$ (or proving none exists) remains an interesting open question.

 \restateThmAlgLargeDegree*

 We claim \cref{alg:large-degree} satisfies the requirements of the theorem.
 Next we give a brief description of the strategy followed by \cref{alg:large-degree}.

 \paragraph{Approach.}